The Malay Chronicles: Bloodlines: Music

-The film's music score was initially composed by Reza Ramsey and Yudi Ashady before they undergo re-arrangements to be played by the Malaysian Philharmonic Orchestra under the direction of Claus Peter Flor.
+The film's music score was initially composed by Reza Ramsey and Yudi Ashady before they underwent re-arrangements to be played by the Malaysian Philharmonic Orchestra under the direction of Claus Peter Flor.

 Anuar Zain sings the theme song for the film, titled "Sedetik Lebih", which was composed by Edry Abdul Halim.

 Release

 The first official trailer was released in October 2010.
 The production was completed several months later.
 KRU Studios later announced that the film would be screened in the cinemas on 11 March 2011.

 This film was shown for the first time during a royal audience with the Sultan of Kedah, Abdul Halim Muadzam Shah and his family on 25 February 2011 prior to a nationwide release in March of the same year.
 A 30-minute making-of programme was broadcast on Malaysian TV station TV3 as part of the promotion, showing various elements of the production behind the scenes and also exclusive interviews with the cast and the crew.

-The film was later made available in the on-demand service Astro First on 21 April 2011.
+The film was later made available on the on-demand service Astro First on 21 April 2011.
 The DVD was also released on the same day.
-It was eventually released on the Blu-ray format in the United Kingdom on 23 May, becoming the first Malaysian made feature film to do so.
+It was eventually released on the Blu-ray format in the United Kingdom on 23 May, becoming the first Malaysian-made feature film to do so.

 After its release in Malaysia, Singapore and Brunei; the United Kingdom was the next country to screen the film.
 The film was released there under the title Clash of Empires: Battle for Asia.

 Home media

 Hikayat Merong Mahawangsa was released in the DVD format on 21 April 2011 in Malaysia.
-In the United Kingdom, the film has been released on Blu-ray and DVD under the title Clash of Empires: Battle for Asia on 23 May 2011.
+In the United Kingdom, the film was released on Blu-ray and DVD under the title Clash of Empires: Battle for Asia on 23 May 2011.
 Its British release makes it the second Malaysian film to be released on Blu-ray after Ice Kacang Puppy Love which was released in Hong Kong.